-Blocks that have been changed will be excluded by other nodes in the system.
-You will be unable to change it because you have to take more than half of the network under control.
+Blocks that have been changed will be excluded by other nodes in the blockchain system.
+You will be unable to change it because you have to take more than half of the blockchain network under control.

 A blockchain is an open financial ledger or record in which every transaction is proved and authorized.
 A blockchain is developed as a decentralized network of millions of electronic machines, commonly referred to as nodes.
 It is a spread database architecture in which each part plays the role of a network administrator who voluntarily enters the ecosystem.
 There are no consolidated data, and it is constantly reviewed by users.
 So, hacks are unlikely.

-Its architecture supports a widening range of ordered records known as blocks.
+Blockchain architecture supports a widening range of ordered records known as blocks.
 Each block has a timestamp, and it is attached to the previous element.